The EDV Hub is a central place for eating disorder information, service system navigation, care and support.

-EDV are working with the Butterfly Foundation and Gippsland PHN to support the local community.
+EDV are working with the Gippsland PHN to support the local community.

 EDV's Telehealth Nurse acts as a central point of contact to help people access services, locate specialised eating disorder health professionals, provide information and support to help people work towards recovery.

 EDV's Recovery Newsletter 'Sending Hope' is specifically for people in recovery and their support people.
 Sent fortnightly, the newsletter is designed to be another resource to add to your recovery toolkit.